esmero/archipelago-documentation/docs/firstobject.md

     What have `Article` and `Digital Object` Content types in common and what puts the apart?

     - Each Content Type or Bundle has a set of `Base Fields` and also user configurable set of `Fields` attached (or bundled together).
-        - E.g `Article` has a title, a Body and the option to add an image.
+        - E.g. `Article` has a title, a Body and the option to add an image.
         - `Digital Object` has a title but also a special, very flexible one named `Strawberry Field` (more about that later).
     - Fields are where you put your data into and also where your data comes from when you expose it to the world.
         - `Nodes`, as any other Content entity have Base Fields (which means you can't remove or configure them) that are used all over the place.
 Good examples are the `title` and also the owner, named `uid` (you!).